 - Current pricing: $649.00 to $1,000

-OEM RB20 Manifold Pros And Cons
+OEM RB20 Manifold Pros and Cons

 While many people chose to replace their RB20 intake manifold with an aftermarket front facing design, there are the select few who chose to stay with the OEM cross over style design.
-There's a few reasons, one of which is air distribution between cylinders.
+There are a few reasons, one of which is air distribution between cylinders.
 When you look at the old Gibson GTS-r race cars of the 1980s, which were powered by the early RB20 engine, you will see that they stuck with the OEM intake manifold design.
 Pictured is the Gibson GTS-r, which features the OEM intake manifold, albeit with a modified piping design that gets rid of the OEM cross over pipe.
-This style of piping would help reduce heatsoak, as well as eliminate a few extreme 90 degree bends that most piping styles are required to make in front mount intercooler setups.
+This style of piping would help reduce heat soak, as well as eliminate a few extreme 90 degree bends that most piping styles are required to make in front mount intercooler setups.

 Due to "lag", many people opt to upgrade to a front facing intake manifold in an attempt to reduce that lag sensation.
-By opting to use a front facing intake manifold, several feet worth of intake piping can be eliminated, therby decreasing the amount of lag in between gear shifts and when getting on and off the throttle.
-It could be argued that utilizing a front facing intake manifold, in addition to a phenolic intake gasket, that heatsoak is reduced by significant amounts.
+By opting to use a front facing intake manifold, several feet worth of intake piping can be eliminated, thereby decreasing the amount of lag in between gear shifts and when getting on and off the throttle.
+It could be argued that utilizing a front facing intake manifold, in addition to a phenolic intake gasket, that heat soak is reduced by significant amounts.